mco-gh/mco.dev/content/post/found/hyperloop.md

 <!--more-->

 Under FDR's leadership, the federal government pulled the United States out of the Great Depression, in part, by funding ambitious public works projects, like building our vast interstate highway system.
-Now we're in the midst of another severe depession, calling for another round of big thinking and big investment.
+Now we're in the midst of another severe depression, calling for another round of big thinking and big investment.

 What better priority to focus on than building a network of high speed, clean energy trains.
 Such an infrastructure would be a triple win: